Base32 Encoder/Decoder

 - Padding Options:Enable or disable '=' padding characters based on your requirements.

-🎨 Output Formatting Options:
+🎨 Output Formatting Options (Encode):

 - Case Control:Output in uppercase or lowercase for compatibility with different systems.